Polymer/tools/README.md

 #### `--add-import-meta

-True by default, but if set to false, the static `importMeta` property will not be added to converted Polymer elements.
+True by default; the static `importMeta` property will be added to converted Polymer elements.
 See [the `importPath` documentation](https://www.polymer-project.org/2.0/docs/devguide/dom-template) for more information.

 ## Conversion Guidelines